Best Things to do in Montepulciano, Italy Best Things to do in Montepulciano, Italy

 Montepulciano italy things to do

-In Piazza Grande, you’ll also see the Palazzo Comunale, which is a beautiful clock tower.
-Best of all, you can climb to the top for amazing views!
+In Piazza Grande, there’s also the Palazzo Comunale, a beautiful clock tower that we climbed to the top of for amazing views!

 Piazza Grande Montepulciano